In this section, you will learn how to check if EFA is enabled on your cluster. Make sure you’re connected to the cluster before proceeding.

 Starting up a new node will take about 2 minutes.
 In the meantime you can check the status of the queue using the command squeue.
-The job will be first marked as pending (PD state) because resources are being created (or in a down/drained state).
-If you check the EC2 Dashboard, you should see nodes booting up.
-When ready the nodes will be added automatically to your SLURM cluster, then your job will be processed and you will see a similar status as below.
+The job will be first marked as creating (CF state) because resources are being created.
+If you check the Instances Tab in pcluster manager you should see nodes booting up.
+When ready the nodes will be added automatically to your SLURM cluster and you will see a R running status as below.

 You can also check the number of nodes available in your cluster using the command sinfo.
 Do not hesitate to refresh it, nodes generally take less than 2 mins to appear.
 The following example shows one node.

 PARTITION AVAIL TIMELIMIT NODES STATE NODELIST compute* up infinite 63 idle~ compute-dy-hpc6a-[2-64] compute* up infinite 1 mix compute-dy-hpc6a-1

 At this stage your compute nodes is ready and you can connect to it using ssh:

 Once you are in, you can use the fi_info tool to verify whether EFA is active.
 The tool also provides details about provider support, the available interfaces, as well to validate the libfabric installation:

 fi_info -p efa